hull/hull-js/docs-reference.md

 #### $el

-A cached jQuery element representing the root node of the widget
+A jQuery element representing the root node of the widget.

 #### sandbox

+The instance of the sandbox for the current widget.
+See [the sandbox reference](sandbox) for details.

+#### isInitialized

+A boolean value indicating if the widget has finished being initialized.
+Useful if you register to events and they trigger before the widget is done initializing.

 ### Widgets Methods